 Are You Ready? provides a step-by-step approach to disaster preparedness by walking the reader through how to get informaed about local emergency plans, how to identify hazards that affect their local area and how to develop and maintain an emergency communications plan and disaster supplies kit.
 Training can be provided by Multnomah County Emergency Management or by online independent study through the FEMA Independent Study Program.

-- FEMA IS 22 Are You Ready?
+- FEMA Are You Ready?
 An In-depth Guide to Citizen Preparedness (Independent Study Course)

 - Are You Ready?
 Guide from FEMA